Nationally Recognized for Excellence

 Berkeley County has worked to develop several programs to help new and expanding industries fill their pipeline with a qualified workforce and its citizens to receive the necessary training and skills to meet the needs of industry.

-Initially developed to support fast track recruitment and training of new workers for Volvo, ManuFirstSCTM is a 62-hour program that provides an accelerated pathway into entry level industry careers for individuals with no previous manufacturing experience.
+Initially developed to support fast track recruitment and training of new workers for Volvo.
+ManuFirstSCTM is a 62-hour program that provides an accelerated pathway into entry level industry careers for individuals lacking previous manufacturing experience.
 Berkeley County worked in partnership with Trident Technical College, South Carolina Department of Commerce, Volvo Cars, and Ready SC to pilot the program in June of 2017.
 Since then, neighboring counties have emulated the training program to provide opportunities for residents around the state with hundreds of graduates in the Tri-County area.
 In 2018, ManuFirstSCTM was rolled out across the state’s technical college system based on industry demand.
 By the end of 2019, Berkeley County Economic Development has provided scholarships to over 400 county residents to obtain the training.

 New Welding Programs

-Through a partnership with new Berkeley County industry, W International, and the Berkeley County School District new welding programs were developed for Timberland and Cross High Schools for high school students and adults.
+Through a partnership with new Berkeley County industry, W International, and the Berkeley County School District, new welding programs were developed for Timberland and Cross High Schools for high school students and adults.
 An adult evening 14-week Gas Metal Arc Welding Fundamentals Course is offered at no charge to county residents through Berkeley County School District’s adult education program.
 Course graduates will have the opportunity to weld test for employment with W International and learn the basic weld skills for entry level welding careers.

 Workforce Development Resources